TideonSide/TideonSide/README.md

-You should not click this profile.
+You should not see this line.